Kuomintang in Burma: Aftermath

 In general, scholars agree that the KMT crisis was an event of significant impact on Burma's history.
 The KMT intrusion into Burma had the unintended consequence of precipitating the nationalist sentiments into several ethnic insurrections led by the Shan, Wa and other ethnic groups.
 Initially the Shans were largely loyal to the newly independent Burmese government throughout the KMT crisis as they were a signatory to the historic Panglong Agreement that granted them secession rights.
+As such, Shan Elders (Sawbwas) refused KMT overtures for an alliance due to the active forces conscription of Shan men, the burning of Shan villages, and KMT monopolization of the opium trade.
 However, as the Burmese Army was increasingly deployed into Shan State to suppress the KMT presence, the Shans grew increasingly disaffected with Burmese rule.
 When it came to time for the Shans to deliberate on their status within the Union in 1958, the negative experience of the Army's repressive actions was an additional argument for greater autonomy.
 As a result, the Burmese Army led by Ne Win, determined to maintain the integrity of the Union, mounted a coup against the government and abrogated both the 1947 Constitution and the rights of the Shan and Karenni states to secede.

 According to Mary Callahan (2003), the KMT crisis presented a formidable threat to Burma's sovereignty and proved to be a catalyst that forced the Burmese Army's institutionalization, turning it from a band of guerilla fighters into a professional army.
 Callahan argues that the Burmese Army's transformation gave it enormous autonomy and authority to define who were citizens and enemies in the ethnically diverse state.
 This transformation laid the foundation for its eventual consolidation of authority in the 1950s that culminated in its takeover of the government.
 Robert Taylor (1973) makes a similar argument about the significant consequences KMT intervention had on Burma's political, economic and ethnic problems.
+From 1952 to 1954, ~40% of the Burmese State's budget was consumed by the Burmese Army, leading to the failure of the government's ambitious economic development plans.
 The KMT army's involvement with the local rebels not only contributed to the Burmese state's failure to deal with the insurgencies, but also stunted Burmese efforts in national integration and economic construction.